Series 1 — Episode 9

 There’s a knock at the door and the attendant announces that the lady gave him a letter - but it’s for Steed!
 Inside is a left luggage ticket and a crestfallen Beronne confesses it contains cash and their most expensive salon equipment.
 Olive killed Jean because she was jealous of her.
 Steed’s eyes blaze in anger as he realises Beronne had known all along and was an accessory to the poor girl’s murder, and hits him in the jaw, knocking him our cold.
 He opens the door and tells the attendant to tidy the compartment up, “the police will be very glad to take him off your hands”.
 He departs, leaving the attendant staring at Beronne lying on the ground.

 Carol creeps into the salon where she is promptly caught by Joe and Johnny.
 She claims to work there and returned because she left her purse behind.
 Olive arrives, telling Johnny the job is off but is startled to see Carol.
 She demands to know who sent her.
 Carol retorts that Olive killed Jean, which surprises Johnny, and he’s taken aback when she orders him to tie her up and set a fire to get rid of Carol.
 Olive says it the only chance they have left but before they can finish the task Steed appears and threatens them with a gun.
 Johnny sneers he won’t use it as the whole place will go up.
-Steed is attacked from behind by Joe, who has returned with an extra can of petrol*, but Steed gets a shot off as they trade punches and the fire takes hold.
+Steed is attacked from behind by Joe, who has returned with an extra can of petrol 2, but Steed gets a shot off as they trade punches and the fire takes hold.

-Keel admonishes Steed: ‘"No danger at all", you said.
-"Nothing at all will happen to her - I give you my word."
-"Fresh air will do her good" you said.’
 Carol comes to Steed’s defence, saying he was very brave and saved everyone from the fire - Olive is in hospital and will face a murder charge when she gets out and the others are all behind bars.

 Keel sighs, giving up on his first early night in weeks, and asks if there’s anything else Steed wants before he drive Carol home.
 Steed winces and says, “Well, not for me old boy.”
 He looks at his dog and adds, “There is one little thing.
 She usually has er ... goes for a walk about this time, you know.”
 Carol smiles and says she’ll wait as Keel leads the dog outside.